Curricular Practical Training

 - Exception: Graduate students whose programs require immediate participation in CPT.

-- Must maintain full-time enrollment status during the fall and spring semester.
+- Must maintain full-time enrollment status during the fall or spring semester which CPT is authorized.

-- Exception: Approved Reduced Course Load for less than full-time enrollment.
+- Exception: Approved Reduced Course Load for less than full-time enrollment for spring or fall only.

 - A student in her/his final semester must be enrolled in a required course that is applicable to her/his degree program.